 In 2009, Mo received a grant through the PEI Arts Council to successfully produce a full length manuscript, gathering steam on her journey through writing workshops and an exploration of her relationship with words.

 This blog was about the road to publication of Maureen’s first memoir, White Butterfly: A Memoir of Motherhood and Loss.
-Still amidst a thick wood of queries, Maureen is now well into its sequel, Unpacked, another CNF story about their healing year of backpacking and travel in Europe and Southeast Asia that followed.
+Still amidst a thick wood of queries, Maureen is now well into its sequel, Unpacked, the story about their healing year of backpacking and travel in Europe and Southeast Asia that followed.

 Now as a full time Masters in Fine Arts Creative Writing student at Vermont College of Fine Arts, Maureen writes her stories with her baby son, Ari, who is just now learning to crawl underneath her writing desk and pose himself serious threat.

 This year Tya would be five years old.
 And hopefully somewhere she knows that she has started a Mo Duffy Cobb writing movement.